charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 **TAConfig.py**  updates the mount parameters.
 Testing is based on **debug5160** (stand-alone executable that runs commands from a terminal), **mountSim.py** (useful for visualizing) and **autoTest.py** (more thorough testing).
 Both test programs rely on the axis coordinates and steps reported by TeenAstro.
 See the respective README for more info on both programs.

-### Test Status - 1 June 2023
+### Test Status - 15 June 2023

 #### Tested features
 Basic Goto, sync, tracking and guiding work, SHC connects and runs normally.
 Tests are done first in simulation (both Equatorial and AltAz), then with a real equatorial mount (AP600).

-No testing under the sky yet, no astrophoto.
+Visual observation under the sky works, tested sync.
+Spiral is ok
-Pulse and ST4 guiding
+Pulse and ST4 guiding work, performance not yet measured.
-Spiral

-I did a little testing with EKOS through the INDI driver.
+I did a little testing with EKOS through the INDI driver, but no astrophoto yet.

 ### Not yet implemented or tested
 No ASCOM testing whatsoever
-Alignment is not working (possible reentrancy problems in CoordConv)
+Alignment and refraction are not yet implemented

 #### Known bugs
-In some cases a goto never stops slewing but stays at very low speed.
-Difficult to reproduce.